 Suggested itinerary for 7 days (The itinerary can be adjusted for 3, 5, 9 days or longer):

-The famous white sand beaches, 28° warm aquamarine seas of Phang Nga bay, the Phi Phi islands, the 104-island Langkawi archipelago and Phuket’s paradise islands are a lot closer than you think.
+The famous white sand beaches, 28° warm aquamarine seas of Phang Nga bay, the Phi Phi islands and Phuket’s paradise islands are a lot closer than you think.

 Your friends and family will experience 5-star service, sumptuous food, real paradise desert island settings to give them a real once-in-a-lifetime adventure.